 As mentioned, Mangrove wood grows on top of root blocks, also seen for the first time in the Wild Update.
 These blocks have an interesting, transparent texture and can be waterlogged, so more creative players are no doubt using these roots to add depth and shape to natural, wooden builds, or in decorative pieces, like fences or dead custom trees.

-Now you’re more familiar with the fascinating Mangrove tree, hopefully you’re ready to go an experiment with new building styles.
-If you are interested in building with a variety of wood types, be sure to also explore a lush cave for loads of complimentary, natural building materials.
+Now you’re more familiar with the fascinating Minecraft Mangrove tree, hopefully you’re ready to go an experiment with new building styles.
+If you are interested in building with a variety of wood types, be sure to also explore a lush cave for loads of complimentary, natural building materials, and the cute new pink Cherry Grove trees ahead of the Minecraft 1.20 release date, and practise building with the new pink wood.